cruzerngz/CE4071_network_science/report/main.typ

 The author collaboration network appears to grow linearly in size with the number of authors, and the number of edges grows quadratically with the number of authors.

 // insert growth chart
+#figure(
+  caption: [Growth of author collaboration network from 2000 to 2024], image(
+    "./media/report_connections_2000-2024.png",
+    width: 75%
+  )
+)

+The network closely resembles a scale-free network, with a few authors having a large number of collaborators, and most authors having a small number of collaborators.
+In 2024, the power law exponent $gamma = 1.3$.

+#figure(
+  caption: [Power law fit of the author collaboration network in 2000 and 2024], stack(
+    dir: ltr,
+    image(
+      "./media/report_degree_dist_2000.png",
+      width: 55%
+    ),
+    image(
+      "./media/report_degree_dist_2024.png",
+      width: 55%
+    )
+  )
+)

+On inspection of the network for 2024, the network is determined to be slightly assortative, with a value of $0.2$ in 2024.
+The degree correlation over time increases slightly.
+This suggests that over time, new papers are more likely to be published by authors with other authors that have a similarly large number of collaborators, than authors with a small number of collaborators.

+#figure(
+  caption: [Scatter plot and heatmap of degree correlation for 2012 and 2024], stack(
+    dir: ltr,
+    image(
+      "./media/report_degree_heatmap_2012.png",
+      width: 55%
+    ),
+    image(
+      "./media/report_degree_heatmap_2024.png",
+      width: 55%
+    )
+  )
+)

 = Transformation
 The next section details pseudocode for transforming the given author network to one that contains a smaller giant component and a larger number of disconnected components, along with a configurable maximum number of collaborators per author.